gitkraken/gitlens-docs/gitlens/gitlens-faq.md

 ***

-### Can I use my GitLens paid license on more than one computer?
+## Can I use my GitLens paid license on more than one computer?

-Yes, your GitLens paid subscription is associated with your email address, not a specific computer.
+Yes, your GitLens paid license is associated with your email address, not a specific computer.
 So you can use GitLens on as many computers as you’d like.